 The ELSA Study

-Children aged 3-13 years can have a simple finger stick blood test to find out their risk of developing type 1 diabetes in the future.
+Children and young adults can have a simple finger stick blood test to find out their risk of developing type 1 diabetes in the future.

 Currently open to families living in England, Scotland, Wales and Northern Ireland.